rohitr02/Resume/README.md

 # Resume
-Template based of Jake Gutierrez's template that can be found here: https://github.com/jakeryang/resume
+This is my personal resume.
+The template is based of [Jake Gutierrez's template](https://github.com/jakeryang/resume)